 It is important to format your manuscript as per the requirements of the journal.
 This includes:

-- It is not only important to include in-text citations and reference list but also ensure that they are styled and formatted correctly.
+- Including in-text citations and reference list and ensuring that they are styled and formatted correctly.

-- The manuscript should be in adherence to the style guide (APA, Harvard, Oxford, etc.) followed by the journal.
+- Adhering to the appropriate style guide (APA, Harvard, Oxford, etc.) followed by the journal.

 The structure of the manuscript is another crucial aspect.
 Every section of the manuscript should be checked.

-- Your title should be attractive and relevant, while your abstract should be to-the-point and give a gist of your study.
+- Your title should be attractive and relevant, while your abstract should be to-the-point and give the gist of your study.